-Ryota NAKAMURA is an associate professor based in the Hitotsubashi Institute for Advanced Study （HIAS）.
-He also serves as a visiting associate professor at the Institute of Statistical Mathematics.
-He is an applied microeconomist specializing in health.
-He holds a BA and an MA in Economics from Kyoto University and a Ph.
-D. in Economics from the University of York in the UK.
-Prior to joining Hitotsubashi University in 2016, he held positions at the University of East Anglia, the World Bank （STC）, and the University of York.
-His research interests include empirical and theoretical investigations of health-related behavior as well as healthcare systems to inform national and international public health policies, using a wide range of research methods including micro-econometric analysis of observational data （e.g., impact evaluation）, economic experiment, modelling, and evidence synthesis.
-His current research focuses on 1） testing and evaluating behavioral economic insights to prevent non-communicable diseases at the population level; 2） developing empirical methods to estimate the opportunity cost of health expenditure （and cost-effectiveness thresholds for its application）, to inform healthcare resource allocation in low and middle income countries.
+Ryota Nakamura is a professor based in the Hitotsubashi Institute for Advanced Study.
+He is an applied microeconomist specialising in health.
+He holds a BA and an MA in Economics from Kyoto University and a PhD in Economics from the University of York.
+Prior to joining Hitotsubashi University in 2016, he held positions at the University of East Anglia and the University of York.
+His research interests include empirical and theoretical investigations of health-related behavior as well as healthcare systems to inform national and international public health policies, using a wide range of research methods including micro-econometric analysis of observational data, economic experiment, modelling, and evidence synthesis.

 Detailed profile (HRI: Hitotsubashi Researchers Information)

 - Zizzo, D.J., M. Parravano, R. Nakamura, S. Forwood, and M. Suhrcke, “The impact of taxation and signposting on diet: an online field study with breakfast cereals and soft drinks,” Experimental Economics, 2021.